robinkarim/Production-Book/docs/ini/cirrent-agent.rst

 	+-------------+-----------------+

-**Note:** For the event data type, using the start value initiates a counter, while the end value stops that counter.
+.. note:: For the event data type, using the **start** value initiates a counter, while the **end** value stops that counter.
 For every minute that passes between the start value and the stop value the counter will increase by 1.
 Sending an empty string “” instead will simply increase the counter by 1.

-**Note:** Any dummy custom attribute and dummy custom event you send using cirrent_cli during testing will always be visible on CIRRENT™ Console.
+.. note:: Any dummy custom attribute and dummy custom event you send using cirrent_cli during testing will always be visible on CIRRENT™ Console.
 So, make sure that the names of the custom attribute or event you used during testing are meaningful and will be used in the future.

-**Note:** Please review the INI data model to ensure that the custom measurement you are considering is not already captured by default CIRRENT™ Agent behavior.
+.. note:: Please review the INI data model to ensure that the custom measurement you are considering is not already captured by default CIRRENT™ Agent behavior.

 Using the measurement data type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^